 We think this next point is an untapped way of gaining esports experience that could ultimately lead to you landing a paid career in esports.
 One of the many great things about esports is that a lot of the people working in the scene are more than willing to guide others into it.
 Indeed, we respond to people on Twitter and email each day asking for advice!

 You can use this to your advantage by doing some research into the esports/gaming companies that exist near you.
 If you’re living somewhere fairly remote then unfortunately this might be a struggle, but if you’re in one of the hotspots for esports companies then you could definitely make some valuable inroads.

 California and Texas in the United States, for example, both have a plethora of esports companies situated there.
-The likes of Cloud9, Immortals Gaming Club, Counter Logic Gaming, the North American LCS studio and even the arena of the Overwatch League are located in California, while Texas plays host to the offices of Team Envy, Complexity, and Mavs Gaming.
+The likes of Cloud9, Immortals Gaming Club, Counter Logic Gaming, the North American LCS studio, and even the arena of the Overwatch League are located in California, while Texas plays host to the offices of OpTic Gaming, Complexity, and Mavs Gaming.

 Secondly, remember not to bother people repeatedly.
-If a company or employee doesn’t respond to your communications, don’t pester them with constant follow-ups.
+If a company or employee doesn’t respond to your communications then be respectful of their privacy and stop contacting them.

 4. Spend time perfecting your resume and cover letter

 It’s no secret that esports is a coveted industry with heaps of people trying to work in the space.
 For that reason, jobs can sometimes receive a staggering number of applications.
 Among such a crowd of talent, you need to make sure that your cover letter and resume leave the best impression possible on an employer.

 Try and create a unique and stylish design for your resume, especially if you’re applying for jobs in creative sectors like marketing or graphic design, and pore over it to make sure there are no spelling errors or unnecessary waffle on there.